moharramansari/Flights-An-online-ticket-booking-app/README.md

   - If you're setting up test or prod environment, make sure you also replace the host with the hosted db url.

-  - To run the server
+  - To run the server execute

   ```
      npm run dev